realm/realm-js/contrib/building.md

 ## Workflow Suggestion

-This workflows are mere suggestions, fee free to include or improve:
+This workflows are mere suggestions, feel free to include or improve:

 ### Deploying Changes